 Leaf Clay Dish

-If you love crafts with nature, be sure to see our post on painting with pinecones and how to make leaf potato stamps.
+If you love crafts with nature, be sure to see our post on how to press flowers and how to make a pressed flower clay dish.

 Supplies Needed to Make a Leaf Clay Dish

-Aren’t these clay dishes just so pretty?
-We are seriously in love with not only the final look, but the paint colors!
 We made painted these leaf dishes a bit more formal than kids would probably want to make, but older kids may like these colors.
 You can use any color you’d like!
-These would also look great in a bright red, orange or yellow too for Fall.
+These would also look great in a bright red, orange or yellow too for fall.

 How to Make a DIY Clay Dish